Best License Plate Frames: Get a Clean, Sleek Look

-Q: How can you prevent a license plate frame from scratching your vehicle?
+Q: How can I prevent a license plate frame from scratching my vehicle?

 A: Many frames don't include foam or other protectors to prevent scratching.
 One solution is adding electrical tape, small rubber washers, or cabinet door bumpers to the small tabs that wrap around the license plate.

-Q: Can you include a logo on a license plate frame?
+Q: Can I include a logo on a license plate frame?

 A: Many companies allow you to customize their license plate frames.
 This may include a favorite NFL team or special phrase or logo.
 There may be some restrictions on the size and length of your request, depending on the manufacturer.

-Q: Can you put reflective lettering on license plate frames?
+Q: Can I put reflective lettering on license plate frames?